A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Simulations and Results

-This case involves a steady-state constant flow rate pipe flow, where the pressure drop between the pipe inlet and outlet is predicted using the present and conventional formulations of $\tau_{\text{SUPG}}$.
-The pipe geometry has a length of 15 m and a radius of 1 m.
-The flow rate is fixed at 10 m\textsuperscript{3}/s in the axial direction at the inlet.
-The outlet is a zero Neumann boundary.
-The dynamic viscosity is fixed at 1 Pa-s while three different densities, 1.57, 15.71, and 157.08 kg/m\textsuperscript{3}, are used, resulting in three Reynolds numbers, 10, 100, and 1000, respectively.
-This way of controlling the Reynolds number ensures the analytical solution of the pressure drop stays constant.
+We first consider the case of flow in a straight pipe with steady boundary conditions, which can be considered the most simple and fundamental flow in the cardiovascular system with an existing analytical solution for comparison.
+In our simulations, a steady flow rate is imposed at the inlet and the pressure drop across the pipe is predicted using the present and conventional methods.
+The pipe has a length of 15 cm and a radius of 1 cm.
+A parabolic velocity profile is imposed at the inlet with an amplitude that results in a 10 mL/s flow rate.
+A zero Neumann boundary condition is imposed at the outlet.
+The dynamic viscosity is fixed at 1 g/cm-s.
+Three different densities, 1.571, 15.71, and 157.1 g/mL are selected to produce three Reynolds numbers (Re), 10, 100, and 1000, respectively.
+This way, we capture a wide range of Reynolds numbers that occur in cardiovascular flows\cite{MILLER2012937}.
+For all cases, the pressure drop must remain the same according to the Hagen–Poiseuille analytical solution\cite{sutera1993history}, thereby allowing us to measure the accuracy of each method.

+The mesh generated for this case contains $207,063$ tetrahedral elements, which are used for the velocity and pressure interpolation as well as their test functions.
+Each Reynolds number is simulated using four different time step sizes of $\Delta{t} = 10^{-1}$, $10^{-2}$, $10^{-3}$, and $10^{-4}$ seconds.
+This range of time step sizes, which is typical in cardiovascular simulations, results in Courant–Friedrichs–Lewy numbers ($\mathrm{CFL} = \overline{u}\Delta t/\overline{\Delta x}$) ranging from $5.2$ to $5.2\times10^{-3}$, based on the mean element size of the mesh, $\overline{\Delta x}$, and the mean flow velocity, $\overline{u}$.
+This range of CFL numbers, which captures under-resolved to over-resolved time discretizations, can be encountered in a typical simulation due to the differences in velocity and mesh resolution in different cardiovascular branches.
+Furthermore, multi-domain simulations can require the use of a smaller time step size (hence CFL) to ensure stability\cite{moghadam2013modular}.

-The mesh generated for this case contains $207,063$ tetrahedral elements.
-Four different time-step sizes are used, $10^{-1}$, $10^{-2}$, $10^{-3}$, and $10^{-4}$ seconds, for each Reynolds number we considered.
-The corresponding Courant numbers range from $5.2$ to $5.2\times10^{-3}$ based on the average element size indicating under-resolved to over-resolved time discretizations.
-All cases were run in parallel with 32 cores simulated for five seconds.
-The linear system is solved using the generalized minimal residual (GMRES) method with a tolerance of $10^{-2}$.
-Nonlinear Newton-Ralphson iterations are performed in each time step to ensure the $l^2$-norm of the residual falls below 3.5 orders of magnitude of the residual at the beginning of the time step.
-Considering three Reynolds numbers, four time-step sizes, and two formulations, we ran a total of 24 simulations for this case.
+All simulation cases were run in parallel with 32 cores.
+Equations are integrated for five seconds (approximately three flow-through times) to ensure steady conditions are reached.
+The $l^2$-norm of the residual is dropped by 3.5 orders of magnitude at each time step using Newton-Raphson iterations.
+Considering three Reynolds numbers, four time step sizes, and two formulations, we ran a total of 24 simulations for this case.